PawDevUK/filesconverto/README.md

 ##### Front-End

+- [ ] Fix the mobile menu.
+Groupe links in drop down sub menu of the main menu like it is in the freeconvert.
+- [ ] Add the logic to submenu when selected the item it need open the dropzone page and fill the text with selected format and set the format in the dropzone to selected.
-- [ ] Fix card styling to match the ones on freeconverter.
+- [x] Fix card styling to match the ones on freeconverter.
 - [ ] Fix card closing on selecting nav link.
 - [ ] Fix login and premium prices paths as it gets 404.
 - [x] Fix deployment problem "Module not found: Can't resolve '@/app/premiumPrices/SecuredPayments'".